churchinsmyrna/R/Nightfalls.md

 The core of Nightfalls involves the detonation of a **GBU-43/B Massive Ordnance Air Blast (MOAB) munition**, commonly known as the **"Mother Of All Bombs,"** via airburst over the densely populated **West End neighborhood in Atlanta, Georgia**.
 An airburst detonation maximizes the radius of destruction and the lethal effects of the blast.

-The scheduled execution time for this initial strike is **sometime after nightfall and before dawn in June 2025**.
+The scheduled execution time for this initial strike is **sometime in June 2025**.

 ## Overview and Objectives